Bed Bugs: Do-It-Yourself Control Options

 Mental health problems caused by bed bugs are stress, anxiety, insomnia, and even depression.
 There are even cases of social isolation.

 One obvious effect of bed bug infestation is insomnia.
 Insomnia is simply a condition in which a person finds it hard to sleep, or even if they do, they get awake easily and could not go back to sleep.
-A person becomes anxious, not knowing whether the bed bug could is somewhere along with the mattress, at the headboard, or at the foot of the bed.
-When a person is anxious, he cannot relax and maintain focus on everyday tasks.
+A person becomes anxious, not knowing where bed bugs are on their mattress, at the headboard, or at the foot of the bed.
+When a person is anxious, they cannot relax and maintain focus on everyday tasks.

 To know if you have bed bugs, you should look for these signs: